a3geek/PrefsUGUI/README.md

 ## Behaviour
 - Using the [XmlStorage](https://github.com/a3geek/XmlStorage) library for saving and loading data.
 <br />

+- A save key is generate by combine with full hierarchy path and SaveKey parameter.

 - I generate and use a dedicated Canvas.
 <br />